sbelmeha/app-page/_pages/privacypolicy.md

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.

+The app does use TrueDepth API provided by Apple to create unique AR effects, usind this API the app can detect people's silhouette on the incoming image from camera and apply effects to it or to background in real time.
+The collected data from TrueDepth API is not sharing with any third parties and is never stored locally or remotely.
+Camera and microphone access is required to record video with sound with the app.

 The app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app